Recess in Americas Schools

 Sure, these subjects may help to make students more creative, engaged, and excited about learning, but on the surface, they appear to contribute little to testing outcomes.
 For teachers and schools that are graded and funded according to test results, there simply isn’t enough time to create students who are well-rounded.

 Well, that’s not entirely true.
 Students are becoming more well-rounded in one respect: childhood obesity rates have more than doubled in the last 30 years.
 Roughly 18% of children are obese today.
 The gutting of physical education is certainly a factor.

 The gradual defenestration of recess in favor of test prep threatens only to deepen the childhood obesity epidemic.
-This wouldn’t be a worthy sacrifice even if it was working (which it isn’t).

 But with little daylight left to be diverted for added classroom time, recess is now getting the axe in countless schools.
 According to FairTest.org, schools throughout the nation have given recess the boot in order to counteract poor test scores.
 Places like the Bain School of Arts and Language in Kenosha, Wisconsin and the Clark County School District in Nevada have done away with recess so as to better focus on